cnlohr/colorchord/README.md

 Background
 ----------

-Developed over many years, ColorChord 2 is now getting close to alpha stages.
+Developed over many years, ColorChord 2 is now at the alpha stages.
 ColorChord 2 uses the same principles as ColorChord 1.
 A brief writeup on that can be seen here: http://cnlohr.blogspot.com/2010/11/colorchord-sound-lighting.html

 The major differences in ColorChord 2 is the major rewrite to move everything back to the CPU and a multitude of algorithmic optimizations to make it possible to run on something other than the brand newest of systems.